-In the examples of FIG. 1 and FIG. 1A, a plurality of users 59, for example Data Subjects or service providers, utilize devices such as smart devices 70 (e.g., wearable, mobile or 20 immobile smart devices), smartphones, tablets, notebooks, desktop computers, wired or wireless devices, or other computing devices running a privacy client application 60 to access a network 72 such as the Internet.
-As shown in FIG. 1 and FIG. 1A, a system 80 is illustrated which is coupled with 25 and in communication with the Internet or other public or private network, and the system may include a privacy server 50 securely coupled with one or more databases 82.
-In one example, the privacy server 50 may be implemented using computer program modules, code products, or modules run- 30 ning on a server or other computing device.
-The one or more databases 82 may be implemented using any conventional database technology, including technology that securely stores data (such as through encryption) in redundant locations such as but not limited to RAID storage devices, net- 35 any point in time. work attached storage, or any other conventional databases.
+In the examples of FIG. 1 and FIG. 1A, a plurality of users 59, for example Data Subjects or service providers, utilize devices such as smart devices 70 (e.g., wearable, mobile or immobile smart devices), smartphones, tablets, notebooks, 20 desktop computers, wired or wireless devices, or other computing devices running a privacy client application 60 to access a network 72 such as the Internet.
+As shown in FIG. 1 and FIG. 1A, a system 80 is illustrated which is coupled with and in communication with the Internet or other public or 25 private network, and the system may include a privacy server 50 securely coupled with one or more databases 82.
+In one example, the privacy server 50 may be implemented using computer program modules, code products, or modules running on a server or other computing device.
+The one or more databases 82 may be implemented using any conventional database technology, including technology that securely stores data (such as through encryption) in redundant locations such as but not limited to RAID storage devices, network attached storage, or any other conventional databases.